jiajunliu0024/portfolio/README.md

-# Getting Started with Create React App
+# Getting Started with porfolio app

 This project was React with [Create React App](https://github.com/facebook/create-react-app).

 # Project Website
 https://jiajun.com.au

+## Update it for your personal porfolio
+From the data.js file, update the image and your personal info.

 ## Available Scripts